kgnzt/polyseerio-nodejs/README.md

     npm install

-Then run a test command below based on what test suite you need to run.
+Then run a command below based on what test suite you need to run.

 ### Lint